What are healthy drinks for kids–and which ones should you limit or avoid completely? Here’s some expert advice.

 - Caffeinated drinks: There are no official recommendations yet, but the Poison Control Centers warns that caffeine can cause disrupted sleep and decreased attention and reaction time among kids—and that children who consume caffeine regularly can have withdrawal symptoms like headaches if they cut back.

-Lemonade & sweet teas: We have these a few times in the summer.
-My younger son and I like to make homemade, fresh-squeezed lemonade a couple times a summer, and I make a few pitchers of lightly-sweetened tea during hot weather months.
+- Lemonade & sweet teas: We have these a few times in the summer.
+My younger son and I like to make homemade lemonade a few times a summer, and I make a few pitchers of lightly-sweetened tea during hot weather months.

 If you want to make some changes where drinks are concerned, here are some doable steps to take: